mcuringa/think-py/way_of_the_program.md

 Assuming that you know what a shoe is and what it means to fall, you will understand the general implication of this sentence.

-Although formal and natural languages have many features in common --- tokens, structure, syntax, and semantics --- there are many differences:
+Although formal and natural languages have many features in common—tokens, structure, syntax, and semantics—there are many differences:

 Glossary
 ---------